 - Diagnosis occurred after 2005

 Call our offices today at 1-800-LAW-3030 or fill out the online ‘Contact Us’ form located above on our website.
 You’ll receive a free, no obligation case evaluation from one of our attorneys.
 If we don’t win your case, you won’t owe us anything.
-Don’t wait, call today.
+Don’t wait, call today and visit our personal injury lawyers firm in Tampa.
 Look to Brooks!